A short sale

-The length of time a short sale can take greatly depends on a number of factors, especially who the lender is.
-Some lenders can approve a short sale in as little as two weeks, where other lenders can take a year or longer.
-However, most short sales can be completed in a three to five month time period.
+This greatly depends on a number of factors—especially the lender.
+Some lenders can approve a short sale in as little as two weeks, whereas other lenders take a year or longer.
+However, most short sales can be completed in three to five months.

 Who is responsible for the remaining balance on the loan?

 This depends entirely on the agreement made between the lender and the homeowner.
 Unless the lender explicitly waives their ability to pursue the homeowner at a later date, the seller may be on the hook for the difference between what the home sold for versus what they owed.
 This is critical component of a short sale, and borrowers are encouraged to seek legal council to ensure they won't be responsible for any forgiven debt.

 Short sale eligibility

 Not all homeowners pursuing a short sale will be approved.
 While each bank has different short sale requirements, typically a bank will want to see that the: